Boosting your immune system to fight the coronavirus: what you need to know

-If nothing else, we recommend taking Vitamin D because you may be deficient at this time of year.
+If nothing else, consider taking Vitamin D because you may be deficient at this time of year.

-Likewise, a low-carb diet that minimizes high blood sugar and is rich with nutrients and whole, minimally processed foods may contribute to better overall health.
+Likewise, a low-carb diet that minimizes high blood sugar and is rich in nutrients and whole, minimally processed foods may contribute to better overall health.